mantidproject/documents/Design/IPythonAsELNs.md

 The purpose of this document is to investigate the use of IPython notebooks as electronic laboratory notebooks (ELNs) in Mantid.

-This document closes github issue [#10085] (https://github.com/mantidproject/mantid/issues/10085).
+This document address github issue [#10085] (https://github.com/mantidproject/mantid/issues/10085).

 ## Overview